FrederikBjorn/frederikbjorn.com/content/guides/making-a-game-in-eight-days/index.md

 ---
 description:
-summary: A summary of the making of the DADIU game; muCLAYtion 2.1.
+summary: Making a game in eight days.
+A summary of the making of the DADIU game; muCLAYtion 2.1.
-title: Making a game in eight days
+title:
 date: 2020-10-29
 tags:
   - blog